-- demonstrate appropriate respect for academic, clinical and support staff, and treat them with consideration whether in a taught class, the Faculty Office, the Library, Skills Lab, IT facilities, departments, clinical or social settings.
+- demonstrate appropriate respect for academic, clinical and support staff, and treat them with consideration whether in a taught class, the Student Office, the Library, Skills Lab, IT facilities, departments, clinical or social settings.

 - attend classes and clinical teaching sessions promptly and in appropriate dress; not leave early (except by arrangement with the staff concerned); observe safety rules; not behave disruptively.
-Notify the relevant teacher, in advance if possible, if unable to attend classes.
+Notify the relevant teacher, in advance if possible, if you are unable to attend classes.

 - follow rules and instructions about examinations, in particular by arriving promptly at the start, bringing only permitted materials, and being silent on entering the exam room.